How to Get an Apartment in New York Without Credit

 Make sure you are looking at rooms being advertised directly from the owner of the apartment (as opposed to a broker or a landlord of a building).

-However, going in with a group that’s looking to share a new apartment probably won’t be an option for someone with no credit, as all the roommates must be put on the lease.
+Going in with a group that’s looking to share a new apartment probably won’t be an option for someone with no credit, as everyone who gets put on the lease needs a credit score.

 You can also look for sublets which are aplenty in New York.
 A sublet is an apartment or property that is being leased by another individual that you can rent in their stead.